Here2ServeU/cloud-setup-guides/aws/aws-sso-setup-guide.md

-### Phase 5: VerificationTo verify everything is working, run this command using your new profile:
+### Phase 5: Verification

+To verify everything is working, run this command using your new profile:

 ```bash
 aws sts get-caller-identity --profile autumn-vest